piemar/starwars-genai-mongodb-vector-search/README.md

 #### Backend

-1. Update the 'MONGO_URI' in the Flask application flask_server.py with your MongoDB URI.
+1. Update the `MONGO_URI` in the Flask application flask_server.py with your MongoDB URI.
 2. If using MongoDB Atlas, make sure to whitelist your IP address in the Network Access settings.

 ### Set up the Backend and create encodings for images